 Either during or before surgery, your doctors will obtain a small amount of tissue (a biopsy) for further testing.
 This tissue will help determine if your tumor is cancer, what type of cancer it is and, in the case of GIST, the risk of a recurrence after surgery.

-Additional testing, usually done at specialty centers, can determine the type of GIST that you have.
-A mutational test is the key test to help in determining this.
-Other tests include specialized stains to determine, or rule out the possibility, of having a subtype of GIST known as pediatric-like GIST or SDH-deficient GIST.
-A mutational test can also give you important information about how you will respond to drugs, including dosage for Gleevec, the first line of drug treatment.
+Additional testing – mutational testing – usually done at specialty centers, can determine the type of GIST that you have.
+Other tests include specialized stains to determine or rule out the possibility of having a subtype of GIST known as pediatric-like GIST or SDH-deficient GIST.
+A mutational test can also give you important information about how you will respond to drugs, including determining dosage for Gleevec, the first-line drug treatment.